YoMauGV/MarvinPHP/README.md

-Introduction
+Introduccíon
 ------------------------
-ZanPHP is an agile Web application development framework written in PHP5 that uses different design patterns and best practices to create applications more quickly with good quality code.
+MarvinPHP is an agile Web application development framework written in PHP5 that uses different design patterns and best practices to create applications more quickly with good quality code.

-Some of the advantages of ZanPHP are:
+Some of the advantages of MarvinPHP are:

     Easy to install and configure
     Easy to learn